craft-snippets/Craft-image-toolbox/docs/docs/Methods.md

 	* `htmlAttributes` param is array of HTML attributes that will be applied to `<img>` tag within a `<picture>`.
 This array uses the same attribute definitions supported by using [renderTagAttributes](yii\helpers\BaseHtml::renderTagAttributes()).

+* `craft.images.pictureFromAsset(asset, fieldHandle, htmlAttributes)` - generates `<picture>` element from the asset which has Image variant field assigned.
+Only PRO edition.

 * `craft.images.layout(handle, htmlAttributes)` - generates `<picture>` element based on configuration within `transformLayouts` plugin config setting.

 * `craft.images.placeholder(transform)` - generates image placeholder based `width` and `height` settings.